Note: Most assets on this page have a prefab (a premade item) within the

 - Max Speed - The maximum speed of the vehicle.

-- Max Speed Turning - The maximum speed of the vehicle when turning.
+- Corner Min Speed - The minimum speed of the vehicle when going around a corner.
+Used by the speed check turning algorithm.

 - Centre Of Mass - The centre of mass of the vehicle.